whitequark/coldruby/README.md

 ---

-The API provided is, by an interesting coincidence, very similar to the Ruby C API (I, the author of ColdRuby, personally think that it is one of the bese C API's).
-It still may undergo major changes, so it won't be documented now; you can look in a generic runtime class implementation (like `runtime/05_hash.js`) or in the Ruby runtime itself (`runtime/01_ruby.js`).
+The API provided is, by an interesting coincidence, very similar to the Ruby C API (I, the author of ColdRuby, personally think that it is one of the best C APIs ever).
+It still may undergo major changes, so it won't be documented now;
+you can look in a generic runtime class implementation (like `runtime/05_hash.js`) or in the Ruby runtime itself (`runtime/01_ruby.js`).

 Usage